This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 1. Myrtos Beach

 First, enjoy panoramic views of Myrtos from this viewpoint.
-Then drive the downhill road to the beach to swim in mind-blowingly turquoise waters and lie on otherworldily white pebbles.
+Then drive the downhill road to the beach to swim in mind-blowingly turquoise waters and lie on otherworldly white pebbles.

 View of Myrtos beach from a drone.
 There are several sets of sunbeds and umbrellas in front of the beach.
 The water is deep blue.
 You can learn everything you need about Myrtos in our Kefalonia travel guide.